blockchain-certificates/cert-issuer/docs/bitcoin_options.md

     usb_name = </Volumes/path-to-usb/>
     key_file = <file-you-saved-pk-to>

-    wallet_connector_type=bitcoind
     bitcoin_chain=testnet

-    no_safe_mode
-    no_transfer_from_storage_address
     ```

-4. Next you need to obtain Testnet coins.
+4. Now you are ready to issue test certificates.
+See [issuing instructions](issuing.md)

+## Configuring for mainnet mode

-    - Create an issuer address; see [create addresses, Bitcoin node instructions](make_addresses.md)
+1. Create an issuer address; see [create addresses, Bitcoin node instructions](make_addresses.md)
-      - You will need the public address.
-Since we are running the Bitcoin node in testnet mode, the address will start with 'm' or 'n'
+  - Since we are running in mainnet mode, the address will start with '1'

-    - Request some testnet coins by searching for “Testnet Faucet”, and entering your issuing public address.
-It may take a while for the transaction to be confirmed.
-      - Important: make sure you follow the guidance of the testnet faucet provider!
+2. Obtain mainnet coins
+  - If this is your first time purchasing Bitcoin, start by reading “Getting started with Bitcoin”.
+Specifically, the first section “How to use Bitcoin” is an overview of choosing a wallet, obtaining your first Bitcoins, and securing your money.
+  - Transfer a small amount of money to the issuer address created in step 1.

+3. Edit your conf.ini file as follows:

+    ```
+    issuing_address = <issuing-address>
+    revocation_address = <revocation-address>

+    unsigned_certificates_dir=<path-to-your-unsigned-certificates>
+    signed_certificates_dir=<path-to-your-signed-certificates>
+    blockchain_certificates_dir=<path-to-your-blockchain-certificates>
+    work_dir=<path-to-your-workdir>

+    usb_name = </Volumes/path-to-usb/>
+    key_file = <file-you-saved-pk-to>

+    bitcoin_chain=mainnet
+    ```

-5. Now you are ready to issue certificates.
+4. Now you are ready to issue certificates.
 See [issuing instructions](issuing.md)